Skip to Content

 5. Planning a VBAC

-Another reason to labor at home as long as possible before heading to the hospital is when attempting a VBAC (vaginal birth after cesarean).
+Another reason to labor at home as long as possible before heading to the hospital is when planning a VBAC (vaginal birth after cesarean).
 This may seem like odd advice, however, even my local hospital midwives tell their patients that “their best bet for a successful VBAC is to show up at 39 weeks ready to push”.

 VBAC patients are monitored more closely and therefore have more opportunity for interventions, which unfortunately increases the possibility of other complications (this is called the cascade of interventions).
 For example, many care providers require constant internal fetal monitoring during a VBAC.
 Sounds reasonable, right?